 Cambridge is a larger medium-sized city located in the state of Massachusetts.
-With a population of 109,694 people and 32 constituent neighborhoods, Cambridge is the fifth largest community in Massachusetts.
+With a population of 117,090 people and 33 constituent neighborhoods, Cambridge is the fourth largest community in Massachusetts.
 Cambridge has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Cambridge home prices are not only among the most expensive in Massachusetts, but Cambridge real estate also consistently ranks among the most expensive in America.

 And if you like science, one thing you'll find is that Cambridge has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

 Also of interest is that Cambridge has more people living here who work in computers and math than 95% of the places in the US.

 Of important note, Cambridge is also a city of artists.
 Cambridge has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Cambridge’s character.

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 20.34% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.